tkhamez/neucore/doc/documentation.md

 * Manually managed accounts that do not require any ESI scopes.
 * Corporation member tracking.
 * Watchlist with accounts that have characters in other alliances or corporations.
-* Optional EVE mail notification when ESI tokens are invalid.
+* Optional EVE mail notifications for invalid ESI tokens and missing characters.
 * CLI commands for data updates from ESI.
 * An API for applications to query group membership of characters and other data.
 * ESI request for authorized scopes for any character